TrueBlocks/trueblocks-core/docs/readmes/intros/admin.md

-## intro
+With TrueBlocks' admin component, you can query the status of the system, and control the creation, sharing , and pinning of the TrueBlocks index of appearances.

-The Admin portion of TrueBlocks allows you to query the status of the system as well as control the creation of, sharing of, and pinning of the TrueBlocks index of appearances.
+Through the `chifra serve` command, you can also serving `chifra` subcommands as API endpoints.

-It also provides a mechanism for serving the `chifra` subcommands as API endpoints through the `chifra serve` command.
-Each of these tools is described below.
+You test this out from your `localhost` on our [API reference](https://www.tokenomics.io/api.html).